How To Explore Maui From The Mountains To The Ocean: Best Maui Activities

 Maui has the reputation of being a world-class beach destination— and rightfully so.
 The island is home to miles of warm-hued beaches, sensational snorkeling, epic resorts, and perfect year-round temperatures.
 But the truth is, beaches are only a fraction of what Maui is truly about.
 And by sticking solely to Maui’s beach areas, you miss out on the full scope of Maui’s might and magic.

-Leave no stone unturned— experience the best of land and sea on your next Maui visit.
+Experience the best of land and sea on your next Maui visit.
 Here are some of our favorite ways to explore Maui, from the mountains to the ocean.

 Mountains: Trek Into The Sequestered Puʻu Kukui Preserve